timothymcmackin/timothymcmack.in/_drafts/2023-06-13-finding-topics.md

 Think about the things that you want to learn or do with technology.
 That's hard because the options are infinite, but you can pick something to try out and see if you like it.

-Do you want to publish web sites?
+Do you want to:

+- Publish web sites?
-Write programs to automate tasks?
+- Write programs to automate tasks?
-Create web applications?
+- Create web applications?
-Edit videos or pictures?
+- Edit videos or pictures?

-You can do all of these things for free with open-source tools.
+You can do all of these things for free with open-source tools — it just takes some research and practice.

 One great place to start is with an online resume and portfolio site or just a simple personal web page that introduces yourself and points to other accounts or sites that you want to share.